m-okhovat/liteserver/README.md

+# LiteServer

-LiteServer is a lightweight HTTP web server that can be used instead of Kestrel.
-It can be used in console .net core applications and it is possible to add endpoints to console applications using the LiteServer. also it is possible to add middlewares in the pipeline to process the Http request.
+`LiteServer` is a lightweight HTTP web server that can be used instead of Kestrel.
+It can be used in `.net core` and `.net framework` console applications in order to add endpoints and request handling pipeline to them.
+It is possible to add custom middlewares in the pipeline to process the Http request also.

 The library targets .NET Standard 2.0 which supports the following runtimes (and newer):